Network Infrastructure · UPS Selection Guide

 Wireless infrastructure — protected at the switch, managed at the controller

-Wireless access points receive power over Ethernet from PoE switches — so protecting the PoE switch protects the access points.
-The separate consideration is the wireless controller or management system, which may be a dedicated appliance, a server, or a cloud-managed platform.
-A controller that loses power may require manual intervention to restore access point association — a process that can take minutes per AP across a large campus deployment.
-Protecting the controller independently of the switch is worth planning for in larger wireless deployments.
+Access points draw PoE from the switch, so protecting the PoE switch protects the APs.
+The separate consideration is the wireless controller or management system — a dedicated appliance, a server, or a cloud platform.
+A controller that loses power can require manual intervention to restore AP association, which can take minutes per AP across a large campus.
+In bigger deployments, protecting the controller independently is worth planning for.

-For small deployments with cloud-managed APs: protect only the PoE switch — APs will re-associate automatically when power is restored.
-For on-premise controller deployments: protect the controller as a separate load with its own UPS.
+Rule of thumb: small cloud-managed deployments — protect only the PoE switch; APs re-associate automatically when power returns.
+On-premise controllers — protect the controller as its own load with its own UPS.

 UPS requirements